PtrMan/NaExp19-2/README.md

 # Project goals

-* proof of concept of meta-rule language compiler and trie deriver.
+* proof of concept of meta-rule language compiler and trie deriver
 * experiment of custom attention system

-## Maintainable code
+## maintainable code
 * codebase is relativly small compared to its feature set and optimization.
 This is only possible because of the rule-generation(less lines of code for inference) and choice of language(s).
 * control strategy is very compactly encoded and easy to change
 * Zero dependencies (except standard library)

-## Memory efficiency
+## memory efficiency
 * Stamps are not excessivly copied, evidential trails are shared if possible.
 * Terms can reference each other recursivly, they are only copied if necessary

-## Native speed
+## native speed
 * No VM, JIT or language which compiles down to bytecode

-# Implemented featureset
+# implemented featureset

-* a lot of rules for NAL1 - NAL8 are already implemented.
+* a lot of rules for NAL1 - NAL8 are already implemented
 * implementation of attention system should be sufficient enough for small scale experiments